RubixDev/Rug/markdown/EXPERIMENTAL_Category.md

 - Categories: `EXPERIMENTAL`, `FEATURE`, `RENEWABLE`, `RUG`, `SURVIVAL`

 ### campSleeping
-Allows players to sleep in a Bed without setting their spawn point by entering while sneaking
+Allows players to sleep in a Bed without setting their spawn point by entering while sneaking.
+Requires the main hand to be empty
 - Type: `boolean`
 - Default value: `false`
 - Required options: `true`, `false`